Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails

-As shown in Figure~\ref{fig:ma_multi}, our multi-agent simulations demonstrate that self-evolution can trigger the emergence of collusion, which in turn leads to imitative strategy diffusion.
+\textbf{Results and Overall Analysis} As shown in Figure~\ref{fig:ma_multi}, our multi-agent simulations demonstrate that self-evolution can trigger the emergence of collusion, which in turn leads to imitative strategy diffusion.
 Through repeated interactions, collusive behavior propagates across the population and intensifies over time.
-In this way, self-evolving agents are not only capable of developing collusive strategies individually but also of amplifying them collectively through social learning.
+Here, self-evolving agents are not only capable of developing collusive strategies individually but also of amplifying them collectively through social learning.

 Alignment training (DPO and GRPO) provides an effective initial safeguard: for example, at $t=4$, the baseline collusion rate of 76.8\% was reduced to 57.1\% with DPO and to 35.7\% with GRPO, confirming that alignment can successfully instill the intended behavioral preference.